How important is WiFi to your guests?

-Hotel WiFi networks were used by 55% of hotel guests in 2012, and the demand is increasing every year.
-Hotels need to make sure that their WiFi networks deliver the performance their guests want.
+Today, every hotel provides a WiFi network for their guests, but do they make sure that their WiFi networks deliver the performance their guests need?
 A quick search of hotel review websites like Yelp and TripAdvisor show too many hotels with poor reviews for WiFi networks that were slow or had inadequate coverage in guestrooms.
 Many of these WiFi issues are the result of inaccurate site surveys of the hotel.
 Every day, hotels and their staff work hard to offer great services with minimal inconvenience, but few hotels realize that by allowing for some small temporary inconveniences during the site survey process they can greatly improve all of their guests’ WiFi experiences.
 A hotel WiFi network that performs well for all guests depends on a few things -”sufficient bandwidth, sufficient coverage, minimal interference, and ease of use.
 Each factor is equally as important in making sure that guests have an optimal WiFi connection.
 However, ensuring that every hotel room meets these standards requires some work.

 A site survey is an evaluation of a hotel’s structure and infrastructure.
 It evaluates how WiFi signals will permeate through the building to determine the coverage and strength of the WiFi signals that guests will eventually use.
 A thorough site survey guarantees that wireless access points, APs, are optimally placed so that wireless signals can reach all areas where a guest may need Internet access.
 There are different methods of obtaining initial site surveys.
 One way is to plug a hotel’s basic layout into a program and automatically obtain a map with an estimate of the placement of APs.
 However, even the best automatic site survey software can’t account for all of the aspects of the actual environment where the AP will operate.
 While these types of site surveys may be fast and convenient, there is no substitute for an accurate physical site survey performed by a qualified and professional wireless technician or engineer.
 Additionally, WiFi commonly uses two different frequencies, so if the goal of the hotel is to provide coverage of both 2.4GHz and 5.0GHz, a survey should check for both frequencies.